Peter Lawlor: Personal life

-In the 1970s Lawlor worked as a clerk for Gold Coast City Council and then travelled to Port Moresby as a customs clerk.
-After a period working for a small engineering firm in Brisbane he married and moved to work as an accountant in a food franchising company in Durban, South Africa where his first child was born.
+In the 1970s, Lawlor worked as a clerk for Gold Coast City Council and then travelled to Port Moresby as a customs clerk.
+After a period working for a small engineering firm in Brisbane he married and moved to work as an accountant in a food franchising company in Durban, South Africa where his first child, Alison, was born.
 Lawlor and his family then moved to Brisbane where he worked as an accountant in an insurance company.
-Through the late 70s he studied law through the Solicitors Board as he could not afford full-time university.
+Through the late 70s, he studied law through the Solicitors Board as he could not afford full-time university.

-In 1981 he was admitted and became a sole practitioner solicitor until his election to Parliament.
-As a solicitor Lawlor was also employed as a consultant to Southport law firm Gall Standfield & Smith.
+In 1981, he was admitted and became a sole practitioner solicitor until his election to Parliament.
+As a solicitor, Lawlor was also employed as a consultant to Southport law firm Gall Standfield & Smith.

-Lawlor has two daughters and a son, Ali, Jane and Phil, and two grandchildren.
-Ali Lawlor has worked as a journalist for The Courier-Mail in Brisbane and Townsville.
+Lawlor has two daughters and a son, and two grandchildren.
 All three of his children returned from London and Hong Kong to assist him for his 2001 inaugural victory.

-In 2018 Ali France (as she is now known) was preselected as the ALP candidate for the Federal seat of Dickson in the 2019 election and was chosen over the previous preselected candidate in 2016, Linda Lavarch, who is her father's former state parliamentary colleague.
+One of his daughters, Ali France, entered the Australian Parliament as member for the Division of Dickson in 2025.

 He was a committee member of the Gold Coast Turf Club for 15 years, elected at the 2001 AGM as deputy chairman, in a letter to all committee members before the 2002 AGM Lawlor ended speculation and announced that he would not run for chairman as it would be a conflict with his position as the Member for Southport.

 He has been involved in numerous sporting clubs including cricket, rugby league, rugby union and Australian rules football.